ahm4dd/ahm4dd/README.md

 # 💫 About Me:
-🔭 A Computer Engineering student<br>
+🔭 A Computer Engineering student (And no I don't like hardware)<br>
 🌱 Currently learning Backend Engineering (Mainly Node.js with TypeScript and PostgreSQL) with some Frontend (A bit of React won't hurt)<br>
 ⚡ Fun fact: I enjoy building things that seem useful and could ease someone else's experience (Sometimes build things for pure joy)<br>